nim-works/cps/README.md

 If you are not running with `define:danger` and `gc:arc` and `panics:on` then performance considerations really aren't your primary consideration, right?

+### Tracing

+There are two tracing systems that are enabled by default via Nim's built-in `stackTrace:on` compiler option, which defaults to `on` outside of `release` and `danger` builds.

+#### Stack Frames

+Stack semantics are implemented by a single `TraceFrame` object stored on each continuation and these serve to capture the progress of control-flow through multiple levels of CPS calls just as they do so for normal stack-based code.

+The `renderStackFrames()` and `writeStackFrames()` procedures return a sequence of strings or write them to the standard message stream, respectively.
+You can run these procedures without arguments in any continuation.

+You can extend the `Stack` hook to alter its behavior.

+Force-enable the stack frame support with `--define:cpsStackFrames=on`.

+#### Trace Deque

+The trace deque system stores the last _N_ hooks executed by the continuation, where _N_ defaults to `4096` (see below).
+A single continuation has multiple hooks executed during its lifecycle, so these traces can be very detailed.

+The `renderTraceDeque()` and `writeTraceDeque()` procedures return a sequence of strings or write them to the standard message stream, respectively.
+You can run these procedures without arguments in any continuation.

+You can extend the `Trace` hook to alter its behavior.

+Force-enable the trace deque support with `--define:cpsTraceDeque=on` and alter the size of the deque with e.g. `--define:traceDequeSize=100`.

 ### Using `cpsDebug`